 It can be useful for testing, and quickly running a model to have a default setup.
-Each of the defaults listed above should adhere to the API requirements but in short, we require self.default_geometry to be an instance of pybamm.Geometry, self.default_solver to be an instance of pybamm.BaseSolver, and self.default_parameter_values to be an instance of pybamm.ParameterValues.
-We also require that self.default_submesh_types is a dictionary with keys which are strings corresponding to the regions of the battery (e.g. "negative electrode") and values which are an instance of pybamm.SubMesh1D.

-The self.default_spatial_methods attribute is also required to be a dictionary with keys corresponding to the regions of the battery but with values which are an instance of pybamm.SpatialMethod.
+Each of the defaults listed above should adhere to the API requirements but in short, we require self.default_geometry to be a dictionary of the right format (see pybamm.battery_geometry()), self.default_solver to be an instance of pybamm.BaseSolver, and self.default_parameter_values to be an instance of pybamm.ParameterValues.
+We also require that self.default_submesh_types is a dictionary with keys which are strings corresponding to the regions of the battery (e.g. "negative electrode") and values which are an instance of pybamm.
+SubMesh1D.
+The self.default_spatial_methods attribute is also required to be a dictionary with keys corresponding to the regions of the battery but with values which are an instance of pybamm.
+SpatialMethod.
 Finally, self.default_var_pts is required to be a dictionary with keys which are an instance of pybamm.
 SpatialVariable and values which are integers.